Observation of synchronization between two quantum van der Pol oscillators in trapped ions

-\subsection{Dissipative and coherent quantum controls.}
+\subsection{Dissipative and coherent quantum controls}

 The 729\,nm light passes through a double-pass acousto-optic modulator (AOM), which is used to change the frequency of the light to match the qubit transition frequency with a constant offset of +80\,MHz.
 It then passes through a single-pass AOM centered at -80\,MHz before coupling to the ions, which enables control over dissipative and coherent operations on the sidebands.
-The single-pass AOM is driven by an arbitrary waveform generator (Spectrum M4i.6621-x8) that imprints a well-defined phase onto the laser beam.
-Throughout the experiment, the phase control is coherent and referenced to the phase at the beginning of pulse sequence ($t=0$).
+The single-pass AOM is driven by an arbitrary waveform generator (Spectrum M4i.6621-x8).
+Throughout the experiment, the phase of each RF-signal is referenced to a common clock to ensure phase continuity.
 For implementing negative damping (via BSB) and nonlinear damping (via 2RSB), we tune the single-pass AOM to match the frequencies of the corresponding sidebands and randomize the phase of the qubit-motion coupling .
 In the dissipative coupling, the two RSBs are driven with a fixed phase difference $\varphi$, which sets the phase reference for the mutual synchronization.
-To read out the motional state, we use the state-dependent force\cite{PhysRevLett.94.153602} whose phase defines the readout axis in phase space.
+To read out the motional state, we use the state-dependent force \cite{PhysRevLett.94.153602} whose phase defines the readout axis in phase space.
 For the phase locking to the external drive, an oscillating electric field at the same frequency of $M_1$ is applied to one of the trap electrodes to excite the ion motion.
 This drive is controlled by a separate channel of the same arbitrary waveform generator to ensure phase coherence with the optical modulation.\\